 I visually see leadership in any role as a cross with self-leadership positioned and embedded in the centre.
 We cannot lead others or influence decisions without a clear purpose, self-belief, commitment and motivation, all the key ingredients that make up the recipe for strong self-leadership.

-Self-leadership is forever evolving, and we need to learn and unlearn to take this to the next level and not maintain the status quo.“I believe the choice to be excellent begins with aligning your thoughts and words with the intention to require more from yourself.”
-Click To Tweet
+Self-leadership is forever evolving, and we need to learn and unlearn to take this to the next level and not maintain the status quo.

 From there, we can look at leading in a cross-functional sense.